brotatotes/bht-automation/bht gen 3/Luke/Chapter 5/Luke 5 1 bht.md

 # Luke 5:1 Commentary Help Text

 ## BHT:
-The crowds pressed hard against Jesus, laying upon him as he stood amidst their eagerness and urgency.
-Jesus entered Peter's boat on the lake, moving away from the land to address the multitude.
-He taught them and demonstrated his divine power by miraculously catching a large amount of fish.
-The people were numerous and troublesome, bearing hard upon Jesus in their fervor to see and hear him.
+The enthusiastic crowds eager to see and hear Jesus vividly depicted at the lake of Gennesaret.
+Luke's accurate and classical style is seen in his use of the term lake instead of sea, distinguishing his account.
+This secluded location became the backdrop for Jesus' early miracles and the selection of his disciples.
+The fishermen, who had toiled all night in vain, recognized the divine intervention when they caught a multitude of fish.
+The growing influence of Jesus is evident in the pressing crowds who eagerly sought him out.

 ## Choicest Commentary Quotes:
 ### Albert Barnes:
-1. "The common people heard him gladly."
+1. "There were times in the life of our Saviour when thousands were anxious to hear him, and when many, as we have no reason to doubt, became his true followers."
-2. "Its soil is so fruitful that all sorts of trees can grow upon it, and the inhabitants accordingly plant all sorts of trees there."
+2. "Gennesaret was the more ancient name of the lake, taken from a small territory or plain of that name on its western borders."
 3. "Here he performed some of his first and most amazing miracles; here he selected his disciples; and here, on the shores of this little and retired lake, among people of poverty and inured to the privations of fishermen, he laid the foundation of a religion which is yet to spread through all the world."

 ### Marvin Vincent:
 1. "Pressed [επικεισθαι] .
 Lit., were laid upon."
 2. "He stood [αυτος ην εστως] .
-The pronoun distinguishes him from the crowd which pressed upon him : he on his part stood.
+The pronoun distinguishes him from the crowd which pressed upon him: he on his part stood.
 Render the participle and finite verb as Rev., was standing."
 3. "Lake [λιμνην] .
-An illustration of the more classical style of Luke as compared with Matthew and Mark.
-They and John also use qalassa, sea."
+An illustration of the more classical style of Luke as compared with Matthew and Mark."

 ### John Calvin:
-1. "It was no unusual thing, indeed, that fishers cast their nets, on many occasions, with little advantage: and that all their fruitless toil was afterwards recompensed by one successful throw.
-But it was proved to be a miracle by this circumstance..."
+1. "It was no unusual thing, indeed, that fishers cast their nets, on many occasions, with little advantage: and that all their fruitless toil was afterwards recompensed by one successful throw."
-2. "Peter and his companions, therefore, readily conclude that a take, so far beyond the ordinary quantity, was not accidental, but was bestowed on them by a divine interposition."
+2. "But it was proved to be a miracle by this circumstance, that they had taken nothing during the whole night, and that suddenly a great multitude of fishes was collected into their nets, sufficient to fill the ships."
-3. "Luke says, that Christ entered into a ship which belonged to Peter, and withdrew to a moderate distance from the land, that he might more conveniently address from it the multitudes, who flocked from various places to hear him; and that, after discharging the office of teaching, he exhibited a proof of his divine power by a miracle."
+3. "Peter and his companions, therefore, readily conclude that a take, so far beyond the ordinary quantity, was not accidental, but was bestowed on them by a divine interposition."

 ### Philip Schaff:
 1. Luke 5:1.
 The multitude.
 His influence was already great.